matteoamorth/licence-plate-gate/README.md

 ### Edge-device

-Open edge-device folder and copy all the files in the device folder
+Open edge-device folder and copy all the files in the device folder.
+To decide which mode to use, open the `config.ini` file and edit the `MODE` field

 ### Server